nolanlawson/optimize-js/README.md

 Benchmarks
 ----

 These tests were run using a handful of popular libraries, wrapped in `performance.now()` measurements.
 Each test reported the median of 251 runs. `optimize-js` commit [da51013](https://github.com/nolanlawson/optimize-js/commit/da51013) was tested.
-Minification was applied using `uglify -mc`, Uglify 2.7.0.
+Minification was applied using `uglifyjs -mc`, Uglify 2.7.0.

 You can also try [a live version of the benchmark](https://nolanlawson.github.io/optimize-js/) (note: very slow, running locally is recommended).